hashicorp/terraform-plugin-mux/.github/CONTRIBUTING.md

 ## New Issue

-We welcome issues of all kinds, including feature requests, bug reports, or documentation suggestions/contributions.
+We welcome issues of all kinds, including feature requests, bug reports, or documentation contributions.
 Below are guidelines for well-formed issues of each type.

 ### Bug Reports